adnodev/adno-app-doks/content/en/docs/prologue/quick-start/index.md

 - **<i class="fa-solid fa-up-long"></i> <i class="fa-solid fa-down-long"></i> Move** the annotation into the list of annotations,
 - **<i class="fa-solid fa-trash"></i> Delete** the annotation.

+Each annotation can be associated with one or more keywords.
+These are entered in the field after the annotation content field.
+Don't forget to press the `Enter` key after entering each keyword.

 ### Viewing interface

 ![Visualisation screen](viewer.png)